deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg-DKFZ.md

     sudo mount /dev/vdb /mnt

-### Create and configure a NFS share for your project
-In case you need a NFS share to store big amounts of data and share it within your project, you can use OpenStack to create and manage the share.

-#### Create a NFS share
-To create a NFS share choose the section **Shares** and click on **Create Share**.
-In the popup you have to provide the following information:

-  **Share Name:**
-  - Provide a share name.

-  **Share Protocol:**
-  - Please use the preselected "NFS" as protocol.

-  **Size (GiB):**
-  - Provide the size of the share.
-Info: You have an overall quota for NFS shares on your project.
-Please make sure that you set the size below the project quota.

-  **Share Type:**
-  - Please select "default".

-  **Availability Zone:**
-  - Please select "nova".

-#### Manage access rules for your NFS share
-After the creation of a NFS share, the share will not be accessible by anyone .
-To grant your VMs access to the share you have to configure the access rules.

-**Important: Please make sure to keep the access rule list of your NFS share up to date**, so that only your VMs can access the share.

-To manage the access rules click on the **arrow** on the right side of your newly created NFS share and choose **Manage rules**.
-Now you have to choose **Add rule**.
-In the popup you have to provide the following information:

-  **Access Type:**
-  - Select ip to allow a certain VM access to the share.

-  **Access Level:**
-  - Choose **read-write** or **read-only** appropriate to your needs.
-In some cases it may make sense that specific VMs just get read-only permissions.

-  **Access to**
-  - Please fill in the ip address of your VM you want to grant access to the NFS share.

-#### Access your NFS share
-In order to use your created NFS share you have to mount it to your VMs.
-Click on the created share in the **Shares** section of the OpenStack dashboard to get information about the complete mount path.
-Under the **Export locations** section, please choose the **Path** starting with
-isiloncl1-487:

-     isiloncl1-487.denbi.bioquant.uni-heidelberg.de:/ifs/denbi/manila-prod/share-123456789

-You can mount the share with the following command:

-    sudo mount -o vers=4.0 isiloncl1-487.denbi.bioquant.uni-heidelberg.de:/ifs/denbi/manila-prod/YOUR-SHARE /mnt/

-Alternatively you can add the mount path to the "/etc/fstab".
-Make sure that you use NFS version 4.0.

-Please make sure that your user (depending on the used distribution: centos, debian, ubuntu) is the owner of the NFS share.
-Therefore run the following command to set the user as owner of the NFS share:

-    sudo chown centos:centos /mnt/

-**Hint** This example is for a Centos based image.

 ### Distribution logins
 Please take care, as for now, that our images are shipped with the standard users for the respective Linux distribution.
 Here you can see a list of